chipsalliance/firrtl-spec/spec.md

 A storable type is defined recursively:

-- All non-`const`{.firrtl} integer types are storable.
+- All integer types are storable.
-- A non-`const`{.firrtl} enumeration types are storable if and only if the type of each of its variants is storable.
+- An enumeration type is storable if and only if the type of each of its variants is storable.
-- A non-`const`{.firrtl} vector type is storable if and only if the element type is storable.
+- A vector type is storable if and only if the element type is storable.
-- A non-`const`{.firrtl} bundle type is storable if and only if it contains no field which is marked `flip`{.firrtl} and the type of each field is storable.
+- A bundle type is storable if and only if it contains no field which is marked `flip`{.firrtl} and the type of each field is storable.

 ## Passive Types